ThomasByr/tf-gan/README.md

 - deprecated packages in imported libs : to be removed in python 3.12 and pillow 10
 - tensorflow warnings about deleted checkpoint with unrestored values when not saving final run as gif or not running the "interactive" mode
+- unable to decode temp data on examples

 **todo** (first implementation version)